zxue/building-onprem-watsonx-ai-solutions/README.md

 Before installing WxO, you must complete the prerequisites, including App Connect, Multicloud Object Gateway and Red Hat OpenShift Serverless Knative Eventing.

-If you want to improve response times in WxO, you can increase the CPU and memory specs in OpenShift.
+If you want to improve response times in WxO, you can increase the cpu and memory specs in OpenShift.

 ```
 spec: